iTwin/itwinjs-core/core/geometry/internaldocs/Graph.md

 Now we want to traverse the graph using stack and queue.

 **Stack**<br>
+A stack-based approach (implemented in `HalfEdgeGraphSearch.collectConnectedComponentsWithExteriorParityMasks`) can be used to traverse the graph.

-We start from the middle face (node 63).
+Suppose we start from the middle face (node 63).
 We push nodes 63, 64, 66, and 43 to the stack and mark all of them as visited.
 Then we pop the top node (43) from the stack and using its edge mate (node 42 which is NOT already visited) move to the second face.
 Then nodes 42, 44, 15, and 41 are pushed to the stack and mark them as visited.
 Again we pop the top node (41) from the stack and using its edge mate (node 40 which is NOT already visited) move to the third face.

 We continue this process to traverse all the faces.
 Note that if we pop a node from stack which is already visited, we just skip that node and pop the next node from stack.